Local Outings Local Outings Programme 2025-26

 Regents Park pre-Christmas walk

-Woodland and water birds.
-An informal bird walk usually ending up in the cafe.
+Morning only.
+Traditional informal bird walk usually ending in the cafe.

 Reserve information